rohan843/GameRecommenderEngine/README.md

 1. Resolving UserActions to reflect changes in the database.
 2. Causing the recommender to be updated to reflect the latest state of the DB, from time to time.

 The Recommender server is the server that analyses the behaviour of users, and based on the user profile, game profiles, and user - game interactions, provides recommendations.
 It provides an API based interface for this.
-The interface, and the internal workings of the recommender are described below.
+The interface, and the internal workings of the recommender are described later.

 ### Database Overview